-- An eligible employee, upon retirement (except under a deferred retirement), may request that payment for sick leave and annual leave reimbursement be paid either (A) one full payment upon retirement; or (B) one full payment at a specified date within 365 days after retirement; or (C) three annual payments over a three year period; or (D) five annual payments over a five year period. - 2.
+- An eligible employee, upon retirement (except under a deferred retirement), may request that payment for sick leave and annual leave reimbursement, for annual leave accumulated prior to July 1, 2002 only, be paid either (A) one full payment upon retirement; or (B) one full payment at a specified date within 365 days after retirement; or (C) three annual payments over a three year period; or (D) five annual payments over a five year period. - 2.
 The maximum accumulation of annual leave for employees hired before 7/1/94 with 15 or more years of service shall be 700 hours for 40-hour workers and 980 hours for 56-hour workers.
 The maximum accumulation of annual leave for employees hired prior to 7/1/94 with less than 15 years of service shall be 600 hours for 40 hour workers, adjusted appropriately for 56 hour workers.
 Annual leave will be capped at 350 hours for 40-hour employees hired on or after 7/1/94, adjusted appropriately for 56-hour workers. - 3.
-During the term of this agreement, the ability to receive Pay-in-Lieu of Annual Leave will be limited to employees with 160 hours or more of accrued annual leave who may receive a maximum payment-in-lieu of 125 hours per fiscal year adjusted as appropriate for 56 hour workers. - 4.
+During the term of this agreement, the ability to receive Pay-in-Lieu of Annual Leave will be limited to employees with 160 hours or more of accrued annual leave who may receive a maximum payment-in-lieu of 125 hours per fiscal year adjusted as appropriate for 56 hour workers.
+Effective July 1, 2002, only annual leave hours accumulated prior to July 1, 2002, will be eligible for use with this Pay-in-Lieu feature. - 4.
 Effective July 1, 1998, employees who reach their maximum permitted accumulation of annual leave on their anniversary date shall cease to accrue additional annual leave.
 Employees who expect to be in this situation may submit a written plan by which to reduce excess leave which will include time off and pay-in-lieu up to 125 hours per fiscal year as necessary.
 If the Appointing Authority denies the specific time off requested and provides no alternative time off which is acceptable to the employee, this cease-to-accrue provision shall not apply until such time as the employee is granted and takes the time off.
 It is the City's intent to accommodate employees' requests to use annual leave and avoid any loss of this benefit. - 5.
-Benefits while on Special Leave Without Pay [SLWOP]
+Benefits while on Special Leave Without Pay [SLWOP] - a.
+All benefits will be coordinated and/or offset by benefits the employee receives under any other City program, including but not limited to Long Term Disability, and Family Medical Leave.